-Active Directory subscriptions to this department, the user account inherits these Azure Active Directory subscriptions.

-If an employee has requested an Azure Active Directory subscription in the IT Shop and the request is granted approval, the employee's user account only inherits the Azure Active Directory subscription if the option is set.
+- If you add an identity with a user account to a department, for example, and you have assigned Azure Active Directory subscriptions to this department, the user account inherits these Azure Active Directory subscriptions. - If an identity has requested an Azure Active Directory subscription in the IT Shop and the request is granted approval, the identity's user account only inherits the Azure Active Directory subscription if the option is set.